mrippey/Almost-APT/README.md

 After watching the tutorial by [maksimKorzh](https://github.com/maksimKorzh/code-monkey-search), I was intrigued to find out what I could also do with some Flask and MongoDB.

-Almost-APT focuses on cyber threat actors who have not quite yet been designated as APT's (Advanced Persistent Threats).
-The purpose of this Almost-APT is to allow users to search for information on maybe not so well known threat actors.
+Almost-APT provides users with a searchable database of cyber threat actors who have not quite yet been designated as APT's (Advanced Persistent Threats).
+As additional functionality is added, I hope this app will allow researchers or anyone interested to get a quick grasp of threat groups who may not be well known.

 Information currently available to users:
 * Countries targeted